-- Another Practical example is as INDAS and IFRS are introduced and applicable to companies and regular Accounting standards override the INDAS and IFRS then Financial Statements has to disclose the change in profit due to change in law and also disclose the fact that change is due to change in the law.
+- Another Practical example is as INDAS and IFRS are introduced and applicable to companies, and traditional Accounting standards override the INDAS and IFRS.
+Financial Statements have to disclose the change in profit due to a change in law and disclose that change is due to a change in the law.

 Uses and Importance of Consistency Principle

-- It is used in all types of industry whether manufacturing, trading, or service industry.
-All entities need to follow accounting policies and principles on a consistent basis.
-As consistency is one of the fundamental accounting assumptions unless the change in accounting policies disclosed it is assumed that all accounting policies which followed last year are followed in the current year also.
-Consistency makes the financial statements comparable and it also gives ease in preparation of accounts.
+- All entities need to follow accounting policies and principles consistently.
+As consistency is one of the fundamental accounting assumptions unless the change in accounting policies is disclosed, it is assumed that all accounting policies followed last year are followed in the current year.
+Consistency makes the financial statements comparable, and it also gives ease in the preparation of accounts.
+It is used in all industries, whether manufacturing, trading, or service industry.

-- Ease in Audit and Accounts: It helps accountants in recording the accounting transactions and deals with the accounts and it helps the auditors in comparing the financial statements and provides the basis for reliability on financial statements.
+- Ease in Audit and Accounts: It helps accountants record the accounting transactions and deal with the accounts.
+It helps the auditors compare the financial statements and provides the basis for the reliability of financial statements.

-- Ease for Management: When accounting principles and estimates applied consistently, management becomes familiar with the accounting procedures, technologies, treatments, and its effects and helps in proper decision making.
+- Ease for Management: When accounting principles and estimates are applied consistently, management becomes familiar with the accounting procedures, technologies, treatments, and their effects and helps in proper decision making.

-- Makes the Financial Statements Comparable: By following the principle of consistency the financial statements make the comparison and it helps the auditors and users of financial statements to make the comparison of financial statements.
+- Makes the Financial Statements Comparable: By following the principle of consistency, the financial statements make the comparison, and it helps the auditors and users of financial statements compare financial statements.

-- Restrict to Follow the same Accounting Policies and Assumptions: This restricts the management to follow the same principles and assumptions over the years and due to change in technology situations demand the change in accounting but this principle restricts the same.
+- Restrict to Follow the same Accounting Policies and Assumptions: This restricts the management to follow the same principles and assumptions over the years, and due to changes in technology, situations demand the change in accounting, but this principle restricts the same.

-- Judgment Errors: As Principle of consistency based on a judgment of whether change gives a better presentation in accounts hence judgmental errors and problems arise.
+- Judgment Errors: As the Principle of consistency is based on whether change gives a better presentation in accounts, critical errors and problems arise.

 - Changes Permitted: Only when the new method is considered better and gives a better presentation in accounts.
-The reason for the change and its effect on profit to be disclosed in the financial statements creates lots of calculations and pressure on accounting staff.
+The change and its effect on profit to be disclosed in the financial statements creates lots of calculations and pressure on accounting staff.

-- This is a very important principle and almost followed by all organizations whether Governmental organizations or private organizations, profit-making or nonprofit making organizations.
+- It is a very important principle and is almost followed by all organizations, whether Governmental organizations or private organizations, profit-making or nonprofit organizations.
 According to this principle, all accounting policies are to be followed consistently so that financial statements make the comparison.

-- It gives ease to both auditors and accountants and due to consistency auditors find the financial statements more reliable and for accountants gives helps in accounting procedures and making accounting records.
-The reason for the change and effect of the change is to be disclosed in the financial statements.
+- It gives ease to both auditors and accountants.
+Due to consistency, auditors find the financial statements more reliable, and accountants give help in accounting procedures and making accounting records.
+The change and effect of the change are to be disclosed in the financial statements.

-- Most probably change is to be calculated from retrospective effect hence it becomes difficult for accountants to calculate the effect of change retrospectively as it involves the maximum calculations.
-Whether to change accounting policies and estimates due to better presentation and preparation is the matter of judgments hence conflict arises.
+- Change is probably to be calculated from retrospective effect; hence it becomes difficult for accountants to calculate the effect of change retrospectively as it involves the maximum calculations.
+Changing accounting policies and estimates due to better presentation and preparation is a matter of judgment; hence conflict arises

-This has been a guide to What is Consistency Principle & its Definition.
-Here we discuss the examples of consistency principle accounting and uses & importance along with advantages and disadvantages.
-You can learn more about from the following articles –
+This has been a guide to What is the Consistency Principle & its Definition.
+Here we discuss the examples of consistency principle accounting and its uses & importance along with its advantages and disadvantages.
+You can learn more about it from the following articles –